boltcard/boltcard/docs/SPEC.md

 ```
 https://card.yourdomain.com?p=A2EF40F6D46F1BB36E6EBF0114D4A464&c=F509EEA788E37E32
 ```
-your bolt card service should verify the payment request as below and continue the LNURLw protocol
+your bolt card service should verify the payment request as below and continue the standard LNURLw protocol as defined in LUD-03

-## Server side verification
+## Server side verification of the payment request

 - for the `p` value and the `SDM Meta Read Access Key` value, decrypt the UID and counter with AES
 - for the `c` value and the `SDM File Read Access Key` value, check with AES-CMAC